arcmantle/weave/packages/core/changelog/changelog-net/README.md

-# Weave.Changelog
+# Changelog

 A C# .NET library for tracking and managing changes to objects over time.
-This is a port of the TypeScript `@weave/changelog` library.
+This is a port of the TypeScript `@arcmantle/changelog` library.

 ## Features